What is endometriosis?

 The exact cause of endometriosis is unknown, but several theories have been proposed to explain the origin of endometriosis:

-- Stem Cell theory of endometriosis Suggests that endometriosis cells actually originate in the bone marrow, explaining unusual cases of endometriosis occurring in organs outside the abdominal cavity (lungs or brain).
+- Stem Cell theory of endometriosis: This theory suggests that endometriosis cells actually originate in the bone marrow, explaining unusual cases of endometriosis occurring in organs outside the abdominal cavity (lungs or brain).

 What are the most common symptoms of endometriosis?